 - Ultra-precision applications (foil/electrode, critical edge quality): ±0.001 to ±0.002 mm is sometimes specified.

-Those ranges align with application guidance published on the Maxtor Metal circular knives and blades product page (including a clear note that cumulative error across a multi-blade gang can create burrs or collisions if per-blade thickness variation is too large).
+Those ranges align with application guidance published on the Cuchillos y cuchillas circulares Maxtor Metal product page (including a clear note that cumulative error across a multi-blade gang can create burrs or collisions if per-blade thickness variation is too large).

 When ±0.001 mm is justified